-The configuration for the DRA Service connection includes setting a default server location and modifying the port (if needed).
+The configuration for the DRA Service connection includes setting a default server location, modifying the port (if needed), and a connection timeout, in seconds.
 You can also disable the setting with the toggle switch.

 When providing the DRA Server location, use the format shown in the example below: